Curious logo

 Mental Health Awareness: Seeking Truth

-Recommended for Health
+Recommended for IIT Jodhpur

 In today’s article, we’re diving into Mental Health Awareness, kicked off by an eye-opening study from IIT Jodhpur.
 This research highlights a troubling gap between the real weight of mental disorders in India and how often people actually report them.